iturdikulov/notes/my favorite fonts.md

 - Victor Mono \*

 ## Need check
+- TODO: download all this fonts and check them
 - TODO: [noto-fonts] - Google Noto TTF fonts, fonts for all languages (use Unicode, and OpenType), <https://dive into it deeply.com/noto>
 - TODO: [Lo-Res](https://fonts.adobe.com/fonts/lo-res#fonts-section)